Actions and Detail Panel

-NFB Business & Skills, supported by the Construction Industry Training Board (CITB) is hosting a series of IMPACT: CSR in construction events with the aim of helping SME contractors to develop, deliver and report on their CSR activities in a way that helps them achieve the benefits an effective CSR strategy can bring.
+NFB Business & Skills, supported by the Construction Industry Training Board (CITB), is hosting a series of IMPACT: CSR in construction events with the aim of helping SME contractors to develop, deliver, and report on their CSR activities in a way that helps them achieve the benefits an effective CSR strategy can bring.

 The London IMPACT event will include:

-Four keynote speakers
+Five keynote speakers